LucaTNT/mysqldumper/README.md

 * `DB_NAME` is the MySQL/MariaDB database name.
 * `OUT_PATH` is the full output path for the dump.
 Usually on a volume/mount.
 This path must be writable by UID 1001, otherwise you'll need to edit the Dockerfile.
 * `COMPRESS` if set to a literal "true", enables gzip compression of the dump file.
+* `PRE_COMMANDS` contains commands to be executed before starting a backup.
 * `POST_COMMANDS_SUCCESS` contains commands to be executed after a successful backup.
 * `POST_COMMANDS_FAILURE` contains commands to be executed after a failed backup.
 * `POST_COMMANDS_EXIT` contains commands to be executed after the backup process, regardless of the result.